 Neil Tetkowski spent his early years in Siena, Italy, where he attended grammar school for several years.
 Both parents were in the arts and this provided an early foundation for what would become a lifetime passion for creativity, education, and a fascination with diverse cultures of the world.
 Before his tenth birthday, Tetkowski had crossed the Atlantic Ocean three times by ship and had visited museums and cultural landmarks in more than twenty countries.

 Since 1980 Tetkowski has exhibited his artwork in galleries and museums.
 He has a special interest in Asian culture and has had three solo exhibitions in Tokyo and a major solo show in Beijing.
 In 2015 Rethinking Mythos: A Mid-career Retrospective of Neil Tetkowski was featured at the Canadian Clay and Glass Gallery in Ontario.
 Tetkowski’s artwork is widely published and is represented in the permanent collections of fifty museums, including the Victoria and Albert Museum in London, the Smithsonian Institution in Washington, D.C., and the Museum of Modern Art Kogaikan in Tokyo.
 Neil Tetkowski holds degrees from Alfred University and Illinois State University.
-He has been a professor at Denison University in Ohio, the State University College at Buffalo, and Parsons School of Design in New York City.
-He lives in Manhattan and is the Director of University Galleries at Kean University in Union, New Jersey.
+He has been the Director of University Galleries at Kean University in New Jersey, professor at Denison University in Ohio, the State University College at Buffalo, and at Parsons School of Design in New York City.
+Neil Tetkowski lives in Manhattan.